notwaldorf/notwaldorf.github.com/_posts/2022-09-01-hallucinations.markdown

 The prompts I used are for stuff I am actively working on, so they're a bit weird, slightly personal, and in some cases, oddly disturbing.
 Please don't steal the prompts or the outputs from me; I can't stop you (such is life on the internet), but it will break my heart.

 I'll have some more details for each prompt, and how I picked "the most interesting to me", but the two big rubrics I looked for were:
-1. Did this output interpret the prompt?
+1. Did this model interpret the prompt?
-2. Would I use this output "in an art" (this is very wishy washy and not scientific; trust me, I get that)
+2. Would I use one of the model's generations "in an art" (this is very wishy-washy and not scientific; trust me, I get that)

 Keep in mind that:
 - I understand that in some cases if I spent more time working on the prompt, I might get better results.
 The way I work is that I don't try to force things into existing -- if they don't work out, I shelve them for a better time.
 - Some results are really weird and unsettling, and they've made me dislike my prompt.
 This isn't the models' faults, or their authors, nor do I have "bad feels" towards the models; it just means I've accidentally created an uncanny valley and I need to back away from it until I have a better idea of what I actually want from a model.
+Or maybe not use bees ever again.

 ## Results
 I picked 4 prompts, each of which covering a different area I am interested in: